-- When they arrive at school,
+- · When they arrive at school,

-- When they leave for lunch,
+- · When they leave for lunch,

-- When they return from lunch,
+- · When they return from lunch,

-- When they leave at the end of the day; - · If a Future Professional leaves the premises for any reason, and - If a Future Professional is taking a break over 10 minutes, they are required to clock out.
+- · When they leave at the end of the day; - · If a Future Professional leaves the premises for any reason, and - If a Future Professional is taking a break over 10 minutes, they are required to clock out.

-If the Future Professional wishes to dispute any hours they feel earned, the Future Professional must provide documentation to verify attendance on the missing time form.
-The documentation could include the Future Professional sign in sheet, the specialty class attendance role, and/or the guest service summary.

-If a Future Professional is experiencing timeclock challenges and are unable to clock in or out, they must report the challenge to the Future Professional Advisor within 24 hours.
+According to the Texas Department of Licensing and Regulation (TDLR), the school cannot adjust a Future Professional's time clock activity.
+Future Professionals will only receive credit for written in adjustments if there is a time clock failure or other situation approved by the TDLR.

-2. The school is open Monday - Friday from 9:15 AM to 5:15 PM for day Future Professionals, from 9:15 AM to 6:15 PM for Future Professionals on a 3- day schedule, from 7:45 AM to 3:15 PM for schedules including Saturday - Sunday, and 5:15 PM to 10:15 PM for night Future Professionals.

-3. The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
-All programs require continuous attendance.

-4. Future Professionals must be on time, as tardiness inhibits the learning process.
+- 2. The school is open Monday Friday from 9:15 AM to 5:15 PM for day Future Professionals, from 9:15 AM to 6:15 PM for Future Professionals on a 3- day schedule, from 7:45 AM to 3:15 PM for schedules including Saturday Sunday, and 5:15 PM to 10:15 PM for night Future Professionals. - 3.
+The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
+All programs require continuous attendance. - 4.
+Future Professionals must be on time, as tardiness inhibits the learning process.
 Future Professionals who are late for any class must be accompanied into the classroom by a Learning Leader.
-Future Professionals are never excused from mandatory theory classes to work in the clinic classroom.

-5. Attendance Expectation Generally: Future Professionals must maintain a 100% attendance average each month in order to complete the program by the expected/calculated completion date.
+Future Professionals are never excused from mandatory theory classes to work in the clinic classroom. - 5.
+Attendance Expectation Generally: Future Professionals must maintain a 100% attendance average each month in order to complete the program by the expected/calculated completion date.
 The school attendance policy requires 80% to maintain satisfactory progress.
-Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance.

-6. CORE/Protege Attendance Expectation: Future Professionals attend Core/Protege during their first weeks of enrollment.
+Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance. - 6.
+CORE/Protege Attendance Expectation: Future Professionals attend Core/Protege during their first weeks of enrollment.
 If a Future Professional misses any time in Core, they are responsible for coordinating with their Learning Leader to obtain handouts, notes and assignments.
 During the period of Core a maximum of 21 unexcused absence hours may be missed.
-If the Future Professional missed more than 21 hours of Core, the Future Professional may be withdrawn from the program and may be required to re-enroll into the next Core start date they qualify for.
-7. During the enrollment contract period, students are allowed to miss up to 300 hours (cosmetology), 120 hours (esthetics & nail technology), and 70 hours (instructor) before being subject to extra instructional charges.
-If a student's training extends beyond the contracted end date, additional instructional charges will apply based on the hourly rate outlined in the student's enrollment agreement.
-The allowed absent hours may be used for vacation, appointments, illness, or other personal needs.
-The fee is \$15.00 for each hour scheduled to complete after the expected/calculated completion date is reached.
+If the Future Professional missed more than 21 hours of Core, the Future Professional may be withdrawn from the program and may be required to re-enroll into the next Core start date they qualify for. - 7.
+During the enrollment agreement period, students must maintain a 80% attendance average each month to complete the program within the scheduled program length.
+Students are allowed to miss 20% of their scheduled hours before being withdrawn from the program.
+A student will be dropped from the program once he/she meets their scheduled program length (defined below).
+If the student needs to complete remaining program hours in order to graduate, the student will be required to re-enroll in the program with a new contract and costs in order to complete their remaining hours.

+Scheduled Program Length is defined as:

-Scheduled Program Length Cosmetology: Class A Barber: Hours in program = 1000 hours Hours in program = 1000 hours 20% absent hours = 200 hours 20% absent hours = 200 hours Scheduled Program Length = 1200 hours Scheduled Program Length = 1200 hours Esthetics: Cosmetology Operator to Class A Barber 300: Hours in program = 750 hours Hours in program = 300 hours 20% absent hours = 150 hours 20% absent hours = 60 hours Scheduled Program Length = 900 hours Scheduled Program Length = 360 hours Manicure 600: Hours in program = 600 hours 20% absent hours = 120 hours Scheduled Program Length = 720 hours
+Scheduled Program Length Cosmetology: Class A Barber: Hours in program = 1000 hours Hours in program = 1000 hours Hours in program = 1000 hours 20% absent hours = 200 hours 20% absent hours = 200 hours Scheduled Program Length = 1200 hours Scheduled Program Length = 1200 hours Esthetics: Cosmetology Operator to Class A Barber 300: Hours in program = 750 hours Hours in program = 300 hours Hours in program = 300 hours 20% absent hours = 150 hours 20% absent hours = 60 hours Scheduled Program Length = 900 hours Scheduled Program Length = 360 hours Manicure 600: Hours in program = 600 hours 20% absent hours = 120 hours Scheduled Program Length = 720 hours